Power Of Compounding: Invest Early Reap Huge

 “Principle of Compounding” is a very powerful tool in Finance and Economics.
 Compounding in simpler terms means interest being added to the principal, thus the addition of interest to the principal is called compounding.
 “Principle of Compounding” means that not only the principal amount earns interest but the interest amount also earns interest (interest on interest).
-Thus it leads to accelerated growth of Wealth.
+Thus “Power of Compounding” facilitates accelerated growth of Wealth.

 COMPOUNDING IN PERSONAL FINANCE

 In “Personal Finance” it is very important to understand the power of compounding as you plan your investment or even when you plan to take a loan.
 In modern times all the interest calculation is Compounded irrespective of it being a Financial Institution, Bank or any other organization.
 Hence one has to be careful while borrowing funds with regard to interest, length of repayment and mode of repayment.

 However when you borrow money from banks or any financial institution and agree to repay through Equated Monthly Installments (EMIs) then you are able to reduce the impact of Compounding to a certain extent.